Michael-F-Bryan/rust-ffi-guide/src/arrays/index.md

 ## The C Program

-Using our Rust library is actually fairly easy to do in C. You just declare it like you would when calling any other C library, then pass in the appropriate parameters.
-Here is the contents of [main.c](./arrays/main.c):
+To use the new Rust library in C, just declare and call it like any other C library, then pass in the appropriate parameters.
+Here are the contents of [main.c](./arrays/main.c):

 ```c
 // main.c